danielperna84/hass-wh-triggers/README.md

 #### TOTP

 If you choose to use TOTP, click the _Generate TOTP token_ button.
 You will be prompted to continue because this process will overwrite existing tokens from a previous enrollment (if you have added a TOTP token before).
-After confirming the prompt the page will refresh and you will se the _Base32 secret_ the TOTP will be derived from during authentication.
+After confirming the prompt the page will refresh and you will see the _Base32 secret_ the TOTP will be derived from during authentication.
 Depending on your authenticator you now either have to enter the _Base32 secret_, or you can scan the QR Code displayed below.
 If you are doing this from a mobile device, tapping the QR Code should automatically add the token to your authenticator application.
 The QR Code is based on the _Provisioning URI_ you can find here as well.
 Use this URI if you want to create the QR Code manually.

 ## Automation in Home Assistant